Voltstro-Studios/Volt-DocFXV3-Theme/README.md

 1. Run `yarn` in project root.
 2. Run `yarn run start` to start the development environment.
-3. When ready, run `yarn run build` and `yarn run prepare`.
+3. When ready, run `yarn run build` and `yarn run copy`.
 This will place your built template into `build/`.

 ## License